Crockpot Vegan Chocolate Lava Cake

 This post may contain affiliate links.
 Read my full disclosure here.

-Crockpot Lava Cake is rich, delicious, and super easy to make.
-It’s a chocolate lover’s dream come true!
+Crockpot Vegan Lava Cake is rich, delicious, and super easy to make.
+It’s a chocolate lover’s dream come true offering a rich, gooey chocolate center that rivals traditional versions, without the need for dairy or eggs.

 The recipe card at the bottom of the page has the full list of ingredients with measurements and instructions.